BusyBox - The Swiss Army Knife of Embedded Linux

 -x List by lines

--d List directory entries instead of contents
+-d List directory names, not contents

 -L Follow symlinks